danielnorberg/tako/README.rst

 ============

 This describes the process of installing the Tako software on a single machine.
-In a typical setup this setup would be replicated on all the machines that are to form the cluster.
+In a typical setup this setup would be replicated/performed on all the machines that are to form the cluster.

 These instructions are written for Debian Squeeze (Stable).
 Lenny might work as well but you might hit some snags with Python 2.5.